Forward selection and post-selection inference in factorial designs: Discussion

 \section{Discussion}

-In this manuscript, we have discussed the formal theory for forward screening and post-screening inference in $2^K$ factorial designs with large $K$.
+We have discussed the theory for forward selection and post-selection inference in $2^K$ factorial designs.
+The method and theory are especially relevant when the number of factors, $K$, is large and diverges with the sample size.
+With a large $K$, fractional factorial designs \citep{wu2011experiments} are attractive alternatives in the design stage if some higher-order interactions are absent and the designer has correct prior knowledge on them \citep{wu2011experiments, pashley2019causal}.
+The trade-off between full and fractional factorial designs is well documented: the fractional factorial design is less costly, whereas the full factorial design allows for exploring higher-order interactions.
+Moreover, the design-based theory for factor selection and post-selection inference for full factorial designs serves as a stepstone for the corresponding theory for fractional factorial designs.
+We leave it to future research.

+There are several further directions for exploration.
 It is conceptually straightforward to extend the theory to general factorial designs with multi-valued factors under more complicated notations, and we thus omit the technical details to simplify the theoretical discussion.
-Another important direction is covariate adjustment in factorial experiments. \citet{lin2013agnostic}, \citet{lu2016covariate} and \citet{liu2022randomization} demonstrated the efficiency gain of covariate adjustment with small $K$. \citet{zhao2021covariatefactorial} discussed covariate adjustment in factorial experiments with factors and covariates selected independent of data.
-We leave it to future research to establish the theory for factor screening and covariate selection in factorial designs.
+Another important direction is covariate adjustment in factorial experiments. \citet{lin2013agnostic}, \citet{lu2016covariate} and \citet{liu2022randomization} demonstrated the efficiency gain of covariate adjustment with small $K$. \citet{zhao2023covariatefactorial} discussed covariate adjustment in factorial experiments with factors and covariates selected independent of data.
+Moreover, it is interesting to extend the framework to observational studies by incorporating propensity score and outcome model estimation and exploring the properties of the procedure, such as double robustness, etc. Besides, in the current work, we focus more on the analysis part instead of the design part.
+If we understand the properties of factor screening, then it is possible to have a better experimental design for factorial experiments, say, by introducing a pilot study.
+We leave it to future research to establish the theory for factor selection and covariate selection in factorial designs.